medik8s/node-maintenance-operator/README.md

 # Node Maintenance Operator (NMO)

 The node-maintenance-operator (NMO) is an operator generated from the [operator-sdk](https://github.com/operator-framework/operator-sdk).
+NMO was *previously* develpoed under [KubeVirt](https://github.com/kubevirt/node-maintenance-operator), and this repository is the up to date version of NMO.
 The purpose of this operator is to watch for new or deleted custom resources (CRs) called `NodeMaintenance` which indicate that a node in the cluster should either:
   - `NodeMaintenance` CR created: move node into maintenance, cordon the node - set it as unschedulable, and evict the pods (which can be evicted) from that node.
   - `NodeMaintenance` CR deleted: remove pod from maintenance and uncordon the node - set it as schedulable.